What are opioids and what can they do for me?

-- Patients should discuss and sign a treatment agreement with their physician, which may include:
+- Patients should discuss and sign a treatment agreement with their physician or surgeon, which may include:

 - urine drug testing – a urine sample will help show all the drugs the patient is taking and ensure that a combination is not placing the patient at risk; the test includes checking for fentanyl, which is being used illicitly to contaminate a variety of drugs and places people who use them at risk

 - pill/patch counts and comparison to dispensing dates to track compliance